CNN's Anderson Cooper remembers mom Gloria Vanderbilt as visitor from 'distant star'

 His mother “trusted too freely, too completely” but always pressed on, Cooper said, and always believed that the next true love was just around the corner.

-“She was always in love - in love with men or with friends or books and art, in love with her children and her grandchildren and then her great-greatchildren,” Cooper said.
+“She was always in love - in love with men or with friends or books and art, in love with her children and her grandchildren and then her great-grandchildren,” Cooper said.
 “Love is what she believed in more than anything.”

 Cooper said his mother learned earlier this month that she had advanced and spreading stomach cancer.
 Her response was to cite a 1950 hit song by Peggy Lee with the lyrics “show me the way to get out of this world because that’s where everything is.”